top of page

 Art therapy can be done with a wide range of materials, including paint, charcoal, clay, and collage.
 Some people prefer to work with traditional art materials, while others may prefer digital art tools.
 The key is to find a medium that feels comfortable and accessible to the individual.

 Art therapy is a safe and effective way to reduce stress and promote mental well-being.
 It is a powerful tool for individuals who want to explore their emotions, increase self-awareness, and regain a sense of control over their lives.
-If you are interested in trying art therapy, you can reach out by scheduling a free consultation.

 Art Therapy Palette